JasonJWilliamsNY/purple_line_dev_doc/step7.rst

      .. admonition:: Sample data

        **Sample Data**
       In this guide, we will use a microbiome dataset collected from `Montana <http://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training/platform_guides/dna_subway/purple_line/montana_controls>`_ [MORE INFO]

-      Where appropriate, a note in the instructions will indicate which options to select so that you can work with this test data.
+      Where appropriate, a note (in this orange color backgroud) in the instructions will indicate which options to select.

 *DNA Subway Purple Line - Metadata file and Sequencing Prerequisites*